Celestron Nexstar 6se Review

 Furthermore, it boasts a 6-inch aperture that lets in enough light to give unbelievably clear images and magnification of 60x.

 The package comes with:

-- A handy StarPointer finder scope (for finding specific objects even in a difficult and night sky).
+- 3 A handy StarPointer viewfinder-scope (for finding specific objects even in a difficult and dark night sky).

 Because of the very specific design and controls, beginners may be wary of picking this as their first choice.
 But they shouldn’t worry because, with a little patience, they can quickly understand all its functions.